highbyte/dotnet-6502/docs/libraries/core/dotnet6502.md

 - Supports a compatibility-profile based subset of undocumented NMOS 6502 opcodes.
 - Can load an assembled 6502 program binary and execute it.
 - Passes this [Functional 6502 test program](https://github.com/Klaus2m5/6502_65C02_functional_tests).
+- Every instruction performs exactly the bus accesses the silicon performs, one per clock cycle, verified against the [SingleStepTests 65x02](https://github.com/SingleStepTests/65x02) corpus (see below).

+## Cycle and bus accuracy

+An instruction executes atomically (one call runs it to completion), but every clock cycle of it is a real memory access in hardware order, dummy reads and write-backs included: the next-byte read of implied instructions, the un-indexed read of zero-page indexed modes, the un-carried-address read of NMOS indexed modes on a page crossing, the branch fix-up reads, the stack reads of pulls and returns, the NMOS read/write-back/write and 65C02 read/read/write of read-modify-write instructions, and the 65C02's operand re-reads on its extra cycles.
+Memory- mapped I/O therefore sees exactly the accesses a real device would, at the same points in the sequence.

+`CPU.BusCycles` counts those accesses.
+Because the count advanced by an instruction equals its cycle count, systems can derive elapsed cycles from bus activity, and the tests hold the two together for every opcode byte of every model and profile.

+Verification, beyond the functional test programs:

+- A pinned subset of the SingleStepTests corpus, which records the exact bus cycles of the NMOS 6502 and the WDC 65C02, is run per opcode: final state, cycle-by-cycle bus trace and cycle count must all match.
+Bytes where the emulated part is documented to differ (the Rockwell bit instructions and WDC-only `WAI`/`STP` that the NCR 65C02 executes as NOPs, and the unstable NMOS opcodes no profile implements) are listed with their reason and skipped.
+- A structural test executes every defined opcode byte of every model and profile from random state and requires one bus access per reported cycle.

+What this does not claim: the CPU cannot be stopped inside an instruction, so a device that needs to stall the CPU (the C64's VIC-II via BA/RDY) or sample a line on a specific cycle must do so at the bus access for that cycle; and interrupts are recognized at instruction boundaries.

 ## CPU models